Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Introduction

 Convex optimization problems coming from supervised machine learning are typically of the form $f(\theta) = \E \big[ \ell ( y , \langle \theta, x \rangle) \big]$, where $\ell ( y , \langle \theta, x \rangle)$ is the loss between the response $y \in \rb $ and the prediction $\langle \theta, x \rangle \in \rb$, where $x$ is the input data in a Hilbert space $\H$ and linear predictions parameterized by $\theta \in \H$ are considered.
 They may or may not have strongly convex objective functions.
 This most often depends on (a) the correlations between covariates $x$, and (b) the strong convexity of the loss function $\ell$.
-The logistic loss $\ell: u \mapsto \log (1 + e^{-u})$ is not strongly convex unless restricted to a compact set; moreover, in the sequential observation model, the correlations are not known at training time.
+The logistic loss $\ell: u \mapsto \log (1 + e^{-u})$ is not strongly convex unless restricted to a compact set (indeed, restricted to $u \in [-U,U]$, we have $\ell''(u) = e^{-u} ( 1 + e^{-u})^{-2} \geqslant \frac{1}{4}e^{-U} $).
+Moreover, in the sequential observation model, the correlations are not known at training time.
 Therefore, many theoretical results based on strong convexity do not apply (adding a squared norm $\frac{\mu}{2} \| \theta\|^2$ is a possibility, however, in order to avoid adding too much bias, $\mu$ has to be small and typically much smaller than $ {1}/{\sqrt{n}}$, which then makes all strongly-convex bounds vacuous).
-The goal of this paper is to show that with proper assumptions, namely self-concordance, one can readily obtain favorable theoretical guarantees for logistic regression, namely a rate of the form $O(R^2 / \mu n)$ where $\mu$ is the lowest eigenvalue of the Hessian at the global optimum, \emph{without any exponentially increasing constant factor}.
+The goal of this paper is to show that with proper assumptions, namely self-concordance, one can readily obtain favorable theoretical guarantees for logistic regression, namely a rate of the form $O(R^2 / \mu n)$ where $\mu$ is the lowest eigenvalue of the Hessian at the global optimum, \emph{without any exponentially increasing constant factor} (e.g., with the notations above, without terms of the form $e^{U}$).